-Ingersoll; Tax Assessors, James D. Vernor, PhD, MAI; Charlene Fang; and John W. Lawson.
+Ingersoll; Tax Assessors James D. Vernor; Charlene Fang; and John W. Lawson.

-DeKalb County Board of Tax Assessors in January 2013.
+appointed to the DeKalb County Board of Tax Assessors in January

-closing attorney.
-He is a founding member of the law firm of Burroughs & Keene, LLC,
+He is a founding member of the law firm of Burroughs Keene Paulk

-which has offices in Lithonia, Georgia and Atlanta, Georgia.
+& Von Schuch, LLC, which has offices in Lithonia, Georgia and

 Mr. Burroughs served on active duty in the United States Marine Corps from 1971 to 1975.
-He obtained the
+He holds a BA

-and has served as Chair or Vice Chair multiple times during her tenure.
+Assessors since 1994 and has served as Chair or Vice Chair multiple times during her